RodriguesYuri/RodriguesYuri/README.md

 # 👋 Welcome!
 ## 👤 About Me
 Hi!
-I'm Yuri Alexandre Barbosa Rodrigues, a graduate in [Data Science at Fatec de Cotia](https://fateccotia.cps.sp.gov.br/ciencia-de-dados/).
+I'm **Yuri Alexandre Barbosa Rodrigues**, a graduate in [Data Science at Fatec de Cotia](https://fateccotia.cps.sp.gov.br/ciencia-de-dados/).
 I have experience in data analysis, visualization, and developing innovative solutions.

 I am passionate about data, technology, and research, and I am always seeking to learn more and grow professionally.
 My main interests include working in the banking and insurance sectors or research organizations like IBGE, using data to create a meaningful impact on society.